ilyasssklimov/bmstu_Python/README.md

-# labs
-programs on Python
+# mini programs on Python